 - Inquiry Journeys contains pre-assessment tasks that provide teachers the opportunity to gauge the prior knowledge and skills of students.
-These pre-assessments occur at the beginning of every Inquiry Journeys unit.
+These pre-assessments occur in the Launch Module of every Inquiry Journeys unit.

-- Checkpoint assessments are aligned to module objectives and designed to check understanding of concepts and development of skills after a period of sustained investigation.
-In Inquiry Journeys, checkpoint assessments are suggested at the end of each Investigation and Action Module.
-These tools prompt students to draw conclusions and demonstrate understanding in diverse ways, often through formal performance tasks such as written claims or creative responses.
+- Checkpoint assessments are aligned to module objectives and designed to measure understanding of concepts and development of skills after a period of sustained investigation.
+In Inquiry Journeys, checkpoint assessments occur in every Investigation and Action Module.
+These assessments prompt students to draw conclusions and demonstrate understanding in diverse ways, often through formal performance tasks such as written claims or creative responses.